absognety/Interview-Process-Coding-Questions/SkyPointCloud/README.md

 2. **First round of Interview**:
    - Questions:
      - what is the difference between mapreduce and spark?
-     - What is the difference between Spark coalesce and repartition?
+     - What is the difference between Spark `coalesce` and `repartition`?
      - How do you handle out of memory error in spark application execution?
      - How does pyspark work?
      - Can you explain how you solved the programming question you have solved in the test? (refer [here](https://github.com/absognety/Interview-Process-Coding-Questions/blob/master/SkyPointCloud/modifyString.py))